-- The Deck Unit's alarm does not require any setup for a bottom contact switch integrated with the 9plus. - SBE 14 Remote Display does not apply to an SBE 14 connected directly to the Deck Unit's Remote Out connector, which is the typical usage.
-See Section 8: Setting Up Remote Output for setup for the typical usage.
+- The Deck Unit alarm does not require any setup for a bottom contact switch integrated with the 9plus. - SBE 14 Remote Display does not apply to an SBE 14 connected directly to the Deck Unit Remote Out connector, which is the typical usage.
+See Section 8: Setting Up Remote Output for typical usage setup.